Mental health of Asian Americans: Informal support

 Asian Americans can also turn to friends and family to seek support during times of struggle with mental illness.
 This support circle can help connect those struggling with more formal resources if necessary.
 Friends and family who are understanding and offer their time can be a great support for those who are struggling.
 Asian Americans tend to turn to these types of support first before seeking professional assistance.
 Self-help and online resources are also available for utilization to improve mental health.
 Studies have shown that Asian Americans tend to favor these types of informal resources when seeking out mental health support over more formal resources.
 This conveys the critical role that families and friends play in supporting one another through mental health struggles.

 Methods to counter stigma

 Cultural competency

 Studies have conveyed that a key method to reduce rates of mental health disorders among Asian Americans is to make ensure access to mental health care that aligns with cultural values.
 Therapists and mental health specialists who undergo training to be more understanding of cultural considerations in relation to their patients are able to more effectively treat their Asian American patients.
-A study conducted by the Journal of Racial and Ethnic Health Disparities determined that in-access to Asian healthcare providers is another barriers to the utilization of mental health resources.
+A study published in the Journal of Racial and Ethnic Health Disparities determined that in-access to Asian healthcare providers is another barriers to the utilization of mental health resources.
 Asian Americans are less likely to seek out mental health supports if healthcare providers that are available to them do not share their cultural background.
 In order to address mental health support seeking patterns amongst Asian Americans, supports must should be available that are reflective of Asian American identities.